Mount Elgin Residential School Timeline

 The school, with the per capita grants and proceeds from the farm, is now self- sustaining.

-Half the students receive vacations in July; the other half, in August.
+Half the children receive vacations in July; the other half, in August.

 A nurse is added to the staff.